The Canadian Multicentre CSF Monitoring and Biomarker Study

 Additionally, CSF samples will be obtained from the intrathecal catheter at 8-hour intervals to analyse the expression of the following biochemical markers: including interleukin (IL)-6, IL-8, monocyte chemo-attractant protein (MCP)-1, glial fibrillary acidic protein (GFAP), S100beta, and tau.
 The objectives of this aspect of the study will be to:

-Spinal Cord Injury spinal cord injury, CSF, biomarkers, CSF pressure Norepinephrine Dopamine Vasoconstrictor Agents Dopamine Agents
+Spinal Cord Injury spinal cord injury, CSF, biomarkers, CSF pressure Spinal Cord Injuries Dopamine Norepinephrine Vasoconstrictor Agents Crossover of vasopressors

 Open to people ages 17 years and up